vedph/pythia/docs/example.md

 Also, not all the text content in the XML document needs to be processed for sentence detection: for instance in a TEI document we must exclude the header.
 So, the detector also provides a root path to start its processing from, which in our sample is the TEI `body` element.

+#### Text Reading

+🎯 Define components to use for reading texts in the search environment.

 (8) **text retriever**: a file-system based text retriever (`text-retriever.file`) is all what we need to get the text from their source.
 In this case, the source is a directory, and each text is a file.

 ```json